Bangor Car Accident Lawyer Protecting the Rights of Victims Hurt By a Negligent Driver

 Maine follows the modified comparative negligence rule to assign financial responsibility in an accident or injury case.
 If the negligent party is determined to be mostly responsible for the accident, they are required to reimburse the victim for any damages resulting from the accident.

 In some cases, more than one party may share responsibility for your car accident.
 For example, if your accident was caused by a commercial truck driver and your investigation points to the fact that the driver violated safety rules because the transportation company encourages drivers to bend the rules to save time, you may have a claim against the driver as well as the transportation company.
-A personal injury attorney Portland can help you identify all parties that may be liable for your car crash.
+A car accident attorney in Bangor can help you identify all parties that may be liable for your car crash.

 Can I Still Get Paid Even If I Was Partially At-Fault?